Kilgamesh/mental-library/README.md

 ![Screenshot of Mental Library](/public/imgs/screenshot.png)

+## No Further Updates as of 9/25/23

 ## Welcome! 🙌

-The Mental Library is community maintained library to promote the sharing of knowledge, tools and importance of mental health.
+The Mental Library is a community-maintained library to promote the sharing of knowledge, tools, and importance of mental health.

 ## Tech Stack 🛠️